 Do you rent snowshoes or cross-country skis?

 We only have snowshoes available to rent out.
 They can be rented and used on our trails or they can be taken off-site for a weekend.
-We only have the traditional snowshoes with a hardwood frame.
+We now have modern, recreational snowshoes with lightweight aluminum frames.
 Youth and adult sizes are available.

 What are the 1000 Islands trial hours?